-An annual Festival and concerts during the year
+A season of concerts during the year

 We promote historically informed performances offering the history and social context of the music performed on authentic instruments.
 Our audiences enjoy the intimate and sociable atmosphere and the opportunity to ask the performers questions.